- Scotch broom is a large, multi-branched, perennial shrub.

 - Choose selective herbicides over non-selective herbicides when applying in a grassy area.

-- Minimize the impacts to bees and other pollinators by controlling weeds before they flower.
+- Minimize impacts to pollinators by controlling weeds before they flower.
 When possible, make herbicide applications in the morning or evening when bees are least active.
 Avoid spraying pollinators directly.

 Specific Herbicide Information

 Herbicides are described here by the active ingredient.
-Many commercial formulations are available containing specific active ingredients.
+Many commercial formulations are available containing specific active ingredients, but often are not formulated for use near aquatic sites.
+Always be sure to select an aquatically-approved herbicide and surfactant for use near water.
 References to product names are for example only.
 Directions for use may vary between brands.
+As of 2017, 3 formulations of triclopyr were available: 2 water-soluble [choline & amine/salt]; 1 oil-soluble [ester].

-- A foliar application of triclopyr (Vastlan) is a very effective treatment for Scotch broom.
+- A foliar application of triclopyr [choline] (e.g. Vastlan) is a very effective treatment for Scotch broom.
 Apply when Scotch broom is actively growing, preferably before flowering.
 Ensure full coverage of the plant to be effective.
 Fall treatments of Scotch broom are also effective.

-- A combination of triclopyr and 2,4-D (i.e. Crossbow) is also effective.
+- A combination of triclopyr [ester] and 2,4-D (e.g. Crossbow) is also effective, but be aware of volatilization, off-target drift, distance to water and amphibian/fish impacts.

-- Glyphosate (Round-Up) can effectively control Scotch broom when applied to actively growing plants in spring.
+- Glyphosate (e.g. Roundup) can effectively control Scotch broom when applied to actively growing plants in spring.
 Glyphosate is non-selective and will kill non-target vegetation such as grass.
 Treatments with glyphosate should be combined with effective revegetation in treated areas.

-- Addition of a surfactant to spray mixes will improve results.
+- Addition of a site-appropriate, non-ionic surfactant to spray mixes will improve results.
 Foliage must be thoroughly wetted, although not to the point of runoff.
 Re-treatment will be necessary to control late-germinating plants.

-- Triclopyr and glyphosate can both be used as a cut-stump application.
-Herbicide is diluted to 50% solution and applied to stumps immediately following cutting.
+- Triclopyr [amine/salt or choline] or glyphosate can be used as a cut-stump application.
+Herbicide is diluted to 50% solution and applied to stumps immediately after cutting.